Thinking about switching from compounded to brand-name?

 How long does the transition take?

-From intake to your first brand-name shipment: typically 3-7 days for cash-pay, 7-14 days for insurance (allowing time for benefits verification and any prior authorization).
+From intake to your first brand-name shipment: typically 3–7 days.
 If you're running low on your compounded supply, let your provider know and they'll expedite.

 Can I stay on compounded and use Valitide for provider care?